A recent meeting with a prospective client made me wonder about the wisdom of venture capitalists when it comes to deciding where to park their money.

 The payback on creating a fully automated, robots-only distribution center looked huge to the COO, but that was a mirage, an illusion.
 Given the state of his DC, implementing any sort of improvement would have made the existing situation better.

-The payback on creating a robots-only distribution center looked huge to the COO but this was an illusion.
-Doing anything would make the existing situation better.
-Evaluating all available alternatives begins with making the best situation out of the existing infrastructure.
-Only against that improved status should alternatives be judged.
-And then, those alternatives should look at a range of capital investment levels where a mix of technology, materials handling and buildings solve the problem at hand.
+It’s tempting to choose a solution that is popular and attractive to a venture capitalist’s eyes.
+But the way to the most profitable solution always begins with an attempt to make the best out of the existing infrastructure.
+Alternatives should only be judged against the improved status of your current facility.
+And then, those alternatives should represent a range of capital investment levels where a mix of technology, materials handling, and buildings solve the problem at hand.

 In that context, the economics of the COO’s dreams would evaporate against the simpler options.
 Consider two investment options.
 Option A costs $5 million and delivers $5 million in annual savings.
 Option B costs $100 million and delivers $10 million in annual savings.
 It would take 19 years for the extra $95 million to pay for itself.
-And that $95 million could go to other things, like rolling out more facilities faster and cheaper than the COO’s grand fantasies would allow.
+Meanwhile, that $95 million could go to other things, like rolling out more facilities faster and cheaper than the COO’s grand fantasies would allow.

 A New York Times analysis of Instacart once wondered if we were in a new technology bubble with heap-loads of cash priming the silliest pipe dreams.
 Today, I’m asking the same question.
 The moral of the story I’ve just told isn’t that it’s never a good idea to invest large sums to improve your supply chain with new technology.
 The moral, rather, is that what moves you to invest should always be based on a solid and careful analysis of your actual needs.
 You want to maximize your return on investment, and there’s generally little return to expect from illusions.